thedwarf21/GamepadGenericAdapter/README.md

 The *setControlMapping* method allows you to map a button to an existing action.
 So, you will need to call *addControlEntry* before you set your mapping.

-The *applyControlsMapping* method checks the actual buttons states, in order to fire mapped actions, and updates the object's carried joysticks states informations.
+The *applyControlsMapping* method checks the actual buttons states, in order to fire pressed buttons mapped actions, and updates the object's carried joysticks states informations.

 The static *getConnectedGamepad* method returns the first Gamepad found, into the gamepads list in *navigator.getGamepads()* (this feature will evolve in the future, to allow using more than one Gamepad at once).